jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     OK

-We are GREEN. *WOO HOO!* The test passes
+The test passes. *CELEBRATION DANCE!* We are GREEN.

 REFACTOR: make it better